nina-mizrahi/gan-nn-final-project/README.md

 ## 👥 Collaborators

-This project was completed as a team project for CS152 (Neural Networks) at [Your College].
+This project was completed as a team project for CS152 (Neural Networks) at Harvey Mudd College.

 - Nina Mizrahi
 - Kevin Phan